weilingx46/workshop-vuejs-ws/README.md

 Remember to explain any notation you are using.

 To get started, add the following HTML to index.html, inside the body tags.
+This provides a place for your Vue component to be mounted and provides some controls.
 ```html
 <div id="main-app">
     <!-- bag image -->